Emmanuelson321/Sprocket-Central-Marketing_Analysis/README.md

 - Customer IDs 753 and 3790 are deceased and therefore not useful for the analysis

 ## Data wrangling and Modeling
 After several data-cleaning processes to ensure validity, accuracy, and consistency, appropriate data transformations are made to ensure consistent data types for a given field.
 The date of birth column (D.O.B.) was transformed into 4 age brackets using the Tableau **table calculation** feature.
-I used Vlookup for interactivity within the 3 sheets, I used Vlookup to look up the customer name in the transactions sheet based on the customer ID.
+I used Vlookup to look up the customer name in the transactions sheet based on the customer ID.

 ## Data Analysis and Visualization
 The dashboard provides marketing insights and answers through an interactive report page.
 Here is the link to the [dashboard](https://public.tableau.com/shared/NWN4RCXC6?:display_count=n&:origin=viz_share_link)